BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 ```
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
 ```
-> Unfortunately, PyTorch only currently supports AMD GPU's on Linux system.
+> AMD GPU - Unfortunately, PyTorch does not currently support AMD GPUs on Windows; it is only supported on Linux.
-* CPU Only command:
+* CPU only:
 ```
 pip install torch torchvision torchaudio
 ```